antonielgomes/dpMDNM/PDIM/README.md

 # PDIM

-**PDIM** (**P**oints in **DIM**ensions) is a minimization script that distibutes N points on the surface of a D-dimensional unit-sphere according to an energetic potential of repulsion function E.
+**PDIM** (**P**oints in **DIM**ensions) is a minimization script that distributes N points on the surface of a D-dimensional unit-sphere according to an energetic potential of repulsion function E.

-In other words, normalized vectors are randomly placed in a unit-sphere, then minimized to generate a uniform distribution.
+In other words, normalized vectors are placed randomly in a unit-sphere, and then minimized to generate a uniform distribution.

 <p align="center"><img src="https://github.com/antonielgomes/dpMD/blob/main/PDIM/PDIM.png" width="1000"/></p>

-Examples of the minimization progress can be observed in [two](https://youtu.be/p4m_wOLcfo4) and [three](https://youtu.be/elFgtv4bCA0) dimensions.
+Examples of minimization progress can be observed in [two](https://youtu.be/p4m_wOLcfo4) and [three](https://youtu.be/elFgtv4bCA0) dimensions.

 This script was devised to boost `protein conformational changes` using normal modes.
-We mapped the `normal mode space` into an `Euclidean space` for a **rational** normal mode combination and protein conformational exploration.
+We mapped the `normal mode space` into a `Euclidean space` for a **rational** normal mode combination and protein conformational exploration.

 Uniform sets of vectors separated by 1 Å from 2 to 8 dimensions (1.05 Å in 3 dimensions) can be accessed in the [points](https://github.com/antonielgomes/dpMD/tree/main/PDIM/points) directory.
 They can be used as weights for combining vectors in `orthogonal spaces`.

 ### Code availability
 PDIM is written in `Python` and uses `numpy` and `scipy` libraries for calculations.
-The code is available ([PDIM.py](https://github.com/antonielgomes/dpMD/blob/main/PDIM/PDIM.py)) for those who are interested to optimize it according to their own needs.
+The code is available ([PDIM.py](https://github.com/antonielgomes/dpMD/blob/main/PDIM/PDIM.py)) for those who are interested in optimizing it according to their own needs.
 However, a standalone executable is available for [Linux](https://google.com) and [Windows](https://google.com).

 ### Usage
 PDIM reads input variables directly from the command line: